josephdadams/TimeKeeper/README.md

 #### Deleting a Timer:
 Expired Timers older than 5 minutes are automatically deleted, however if you wish to manually delete a timer, make a POST request to `/api/timer/delete/timerID`, where *timerID* is the ID of the Timer object.

+#### Adding a Countdown Timer:
+Make a GET request to `/api/countdown/roomID/length`, where *roomID* is the ID of the Room object that this timer should be sent to. *length* signifies in seconds how long the countdown should be.
+The countdown is calculated based on the current datetime of the server.

 ### Messages:
 Messages can be sent and displayed on viewer clients.